Soltony/BNPL/README.md

 *   **Automated Backend Processes**: The application includes scheduled background services for processing automated loan repayments from borrower accounts and for identifying and flagging Non-Performing Loans (NPLs) based on configurable rules.
 *   **Comprehensive Reporting & Auditing**: Admins have access to a detailed, exportable reporting suite to monitor key metrics like portfolio health, collections, income, and fund utilization.
 All critical actions are logged for compliance and security.
 *   **Role-Based Access Control (RBAC)**: The platform features a granular access control system, allowing administrators to define roles and permissions for different user types, restricting access to sensitive data and features.
+*   **Buy Now, Pay Later (BNPL)**: An integrated e-commerce shop where borrowers can purchase items from registered merchants using their available credit limit.

 ---